tamaraferreira/sdet-automation-test/README.md

 5. Sort by Price: High to Low

 ![](./imgs/img_5.jpg)
-6. For the products that are currently available, open the third one
+6. For the products that are currently available, open the third one.
 7. Check the review score.
-If it's less than 4, fail the test, otherwise pass it
+If it's less than 4, fail the test, otherwise pass it.
 8. Check the price for the opened item.
-If it's more than $4000, fail the test, otherwise pass it
+If it's more than $4000, fail the test, otherwise pass it.
-9. Generate a report with the test result
+9. Generate a report with the test result.
+In case of failure, attach a screenshot of the current page in the report.

-## Second Scenario - API
-NASA has an open API: https://api.nasa.gov/index.html#getting-started.
-Test the following scenarios
-1. Query the Astronomy Picture of the Day with 5 images.
-See if the return has 5 entries in it.
-2. Query the Astronomy Picture of the Day from 2022-05-05 to 2022-05-20.
-See if the return has 16 entries in it.
-3. Create some integration scenarios to test edge, valid, and invalid scenarios for the Astronomy Picture of the Day API

-Note: For all above tests, save all the results that doesn't have copyright to a json file under an output folder

 ## Repository
 You will need to fork the repository and build the solution in Github publicly.
 Once you are finished, share your